-When I consult with women and men considering tummy tuck surgery, we discuss their cosmetic goals, and I perform a thorough physical examination to assess overall health and suitability for surgery.
+When I consult with women and men considering tummy tuck surgery, we discuss their cosmetic goals, and I perform a thorough physical examination to assess overall health and suitability for tummy tuck surgery.
 I also review each patient’s medical history.
 Some older patients may be better candidates than their younger counterparts because they’re in better health.
 Being a non-smoker and exercising regularly are essential criteria for anyone considering a tummy tuck.

-I also evaluate each patient’s situation.
+I evaluate each patient’s situation.
 A woman in her 20s, 30s, or 40s who wants a tummy tuck after having children may also be considering cosmetic breast surgery or other procedures as part of a mommy makeover.
 In this situation, the ideal candidate should be as close as possible to her ideal weight and not plan to have more children.

-For example, one of the patients I feature on my A Surgeon’s Perspective on Tummy Tuck Cases page is a woman in her 60s who pursued her career and raised children before choosing to get a tummy tuck.
-Over the years she remained in good physical shape by exercising and watching what she ate, but she was always self-conscious about her abdominal area.
+For example, one of the patients I feature on my Dr. Piazza’s Perspective on Tummy Tuck Cases page is a woman in her 60s who pursued her career and raised children before choosing to get a tummy tuck.
+Over the years, she remained in good physical shape by exercising and watching what she ate, but she was always self-conscious about her abdominal area.
 Because of her good health and physical condition, she was an appropriate candidate for tummy tuck surgery.

 *Keep in mind that each patient is unique and your results may vary.